OzoNeTT/vk_reader/README.md

 # Automatic reader of VK

-This program is designed to automatically read VK messages using the API
+This program is designed to automatically read VK messages using the API.

+Special thanks to `Toliak` for helping

 ## Instalation